 Who should get Tested?

-While a cancerous growth within the prostate can certainly cause a man’s PSA level to rise significantly, there are many other factors that can also cause PSA to rise.
+A cancerous growth within the prostate can certainly cause a man’s PSA level to rise significantly, there are many other factors that can also cause PSA to rise.

 Doctors often recommend PSA screening for all men over fifty.
 However, the US Preventive Services Task Force (USPSTF) recommends that healthy men over 70 years old with no symptoms not be screened.